 - Ensure that users can complete tasks without unexpected changes in content or context that are a result of a time limit.

-- For moving, blinking, scrolling, or auto-updating information, ensure there is a mechanism for the user to pause, stop, hide the movement or to control the frequency of the update.
+- For moving, blinking, scrolling, or auto-updating information, ensure there is a mechanism for the user to pause, stop, hide the movement, or control the frequency of the update.

 |Bad (web page does not allow the user to extend the time limit)||Good (web page allows for the extension of the time limit)|